echoe/oao/README.md

 ## Operator types
 ### Wave: Sine, Triangle, Saw, Square, White Noise
 - Options: Ratio, Detune, Phase, Fold.
 You can also tempo sync the operator to a DAW with the checkmark - that's why Ratio changes to Sync Rate there.
-- Ratio goes down to 0.01 so you can have an oscillator slow enough to be used as an LFO.
-I may add another mode for this in the future.
+- Ratio goes down to 0.01 so you can have a waveform slow enough to reasonably be used as an LFO.
+I may add another operator mode for this in the future if this isn't slow enough for some cases.
 - PLEASE NOTE: The gain for all operators is controlled in the Audio Matrix!

-### Additive:
+### Additive
 - Options: Ratio, Tilt, Stretch, Odd/Even
-- It's an actual additive oscillator in your FM oscillator!
-Additive is cool.
+- It's an actual additive oscillator in your FM operator!
+Wee.

 ### Filter: Lowpass, Highpass, Bandpass, Comb, Granular.
 - Options: Cutoff, Resonance, Keytrack, Feedback
 - Granular options: Grain size, Damping, Scatter, Feedback

 ## Modulation Matrix
-- A 6 by 6 matrix letting you modulate any operator by any other operator.
+- A 6 by 6 matrix letting you modulate any operator with any other operator.
 On the right of this, there is a 6-slot mod matrix, letting you modulate anything in the synth (including effects) with one of the six operators.

 ## Audio Matrix
-- A 6 by 6 matrix letting you route audio within the synths.
+- A 6 by 6 matrix letting you route audio.
-- You can route audio from one operator into another with this, and you can control which operators are sending out (by default you only hear operator 1).
+- You can route audio from one operator into another with this, and you can control which operators are sending out to be heard.
+- The default 'Init' state just has Operator 1 audible.
+You can check this when you open the synth up by opening up this page and looking on the far right.

 ## Effects
 - Basic effects taken straight from default juce effects: